Trump in Paris

 French President Emmanuel Macron (R) greets U.S. First Lady Melania Trump while his wife Brigitte Macron (L) welcomes President Donald Trump at Les Invalides museum in Paris.
 REUTERS/Michel Euler/Pool

-French President Emmanuel Macron and President Donald Trump attend a welcoming ceremony at the Invalides in Paris.
+A security guard clears the way as French President Emmanuel Macron and U.S. President Donald Trump leave the courtyard after a welcoming ceremony at the Invalides in Paris, France July 13, 2017.
 REUTERS/Charles Platiau

 French President Emmanuel Macron and his wife Brigitte pose with President Donald Trump and first lady Melania Trump at Les Invalides museum in Paris.
 REUTERS/Michel Euler/Pool